jjmcoconut/amethst/content/Computer Networking.md

 - **Modern Ethernet Usage**:
 	- **Switch-Based Topologies**: Dominant use of switches in modern networks, which facilitate full-duplex and collision-less operations.
 	- **Frame Consistency**: Despite significant changes in technology and topology, Ethernet’s frame format has remained consistent, illustrating its enduring legacy in network design.

+### 6.4.3 Link-Layer Switches

+__Role and Functionality of Link-Layer Switches__
+**Function**: Switches at the link layer are responsible for receiving link-layer frames and forwarding them to the appropriate outgoing links.
+They operate transparently to hosts and routers, which continue to address frames directly to each other, oblivious to the switch's role in frame handling.

+**Buffer Management**: To manage instances where incoming frame rates exceed an interface's capacity, switches are equipped with buffers similar to those in router interfaces, which temporarily store frames until they can be processed.

+__Detailed Switch Operations: Forwarding and Filtering__
+- **Switch Table Utilization**:
+	- Switch itself does not have a MAC address & IP address(Router does)
+	- Switches use a dedicated table to manage frame forwarding and filtering.
+	- **Table Contents**: Each entry includes a MAC address, the corresponding switch interface, and the timestamp marking the entry’s creation.
+- **Operational Details**:
+	- **Filtering**: Determines if incoming frames should be dropped or forwarded.
+If a frame's destination MAC address matches an interface from which the frame originated, the switch filters out the frame.
+	- **Forwarding**: If the table points to a different interface than the incoming one for a given MAC address, the frame is forwarded to that interface.
+Frames with no specific table entry are broadcast to all interfaces except the source.

+__Self-Learning Capabilities of Switches__
+- **Automatic Table Configuration**: Switches autonomously populate their switch table based on incoming frames, which prevents the need for manual configuration:
+	1. **Initial State**: The switch table starts empty.
+	2. **Learning Process**: Each incoming frame leads to a new entry or updates an existing entry in the switch table with the frame's source MAC address, the receiving interface, and the time of reception.
+		1. If there is a match with the output send it using the table
+		2. If there is no match, flood(send it to all connected hosts)
+	3. **Aging and Cleanup**: Entries in the switch table that do not see corresponding incoming frames within a specified aging time are automatically purged.
+- **Example of Self-Learning**:
+	- Suppose a frame from MAC address 01-12-23-34-45-56 arrives on interface 2 at 9:39.
+If this address is not already in the switch table, the switch adds it with the current timestamp.

+__Benefits and Features of Link-Layer Switches__
+- **Advantages**:
+	- **Collision Avoidance**: By managing frame transmissions and buffering, switches eliminate collisions and maximize available bandwidth.
+	- **Support for Diverse Link Types**: Switches can handle different speeds and types of media, enabling a mix of legacy and modern equipment within the same network.
+	- **Enhanced Network Management**: Switches can autonomously manage issues such as faulty adapters and cable problems without manual intervention, significantly reducing network downtime and maintenance.

+__Comparative Analysis: Switches vs. Routers__
+- **Functional Differences**:
+	- **Layer Operation**: Switches operate at Layer 2 using MAC addresses for decisions, whereas routers operate at Layer 3 and use IP addresses.
+	- **Data Handling**: Switches perform store-and-forward packet switching up to Layer 2, whereas routers process up through Layer 3, adding more overhead.
+- **Network Design Considerations**:
+	- For smaller, simpler networks, switches are preferred due to their plug-and-play nature and local traffic management capabilities.
+	- In larger or more complex networks, routers are employed alongside switches to provide enhanced traffic isolation, intelligent routing, and security against network-wide disruptions like broadcast storms.
+- **Strategic Deployment**:
+	- Smaller networks benefit from the high throughput and simplicity of switches.
+	- Larger networks often require the robust traffic segmentation and advanced routing capabilities provided by routers, despite the need for more complex configuration and management.

+### 6.4.4 Virtual Local Area Networks (VLANs)

+__Context and Network Challenges__
+- **Hierarchical LAN Configuration**: Institutional LANs structured with departmental switched LANs linked via a switch hierarchy.
+- **Identified Drawbacks**:
+	1. **Lack of Traffic Isolation**: Broadcast traffic traverses entire network, impacting performance and potentially compromising security.
+	2. **Inefficient Switch Use**: Requires multiple switches even for small groups, leading to underutilized resources.
+	3. **Complex User Management**: Moving employees between groups necessitates physical cabling changes.

+__VLAN Introduction and Benefits__
+- **Definition**: Virtual networks configured over a single physical LAN infrastructure, isolating group communications.
+- **Port-Based VLANs**: Switch ports are grouped, each group forming a separate broadcast domain.
+	- **Example**: Ports 2-8 for EE VLAN; Ports 9-15 for CS VLAN (Figure 6.25).
+	- **Advantages**:
+		- Solves isolation issues by confining broadcast traffic within VLAN groups.
+		- Reduces the need for multiple physical switches.
+		- Simplifies management; reconfiguring a port's VLAN assignment is software-driven.

+__VLAN Isolation and Inter-VLAN Communication__
+- **Complete Isolation Issue**: VLANs initially prevent any inter-department communication.
+- **Interconnection via Router**: A switch port (e.g., port 1 in Figure 6.25) can connect to a router to facilitate communication between VLANs.
+- **Integrated Switch-Routers**: Modern solutions often include combined VLAN switch and router hardware for streamlined management.

+__VLAN Extension and Management__
+- **Extended VLANs**: Connecting remote users to their respective department VLANs.
+- **Scalable Interconnection - VLAN Trunking**:
+	- **Concept**: Use trunk ports to interconnect VLAN switches, carrying frames for all VLANs across a single port.
+	- **IEEE 802.1Q Standard**: Frames tagged with VLAN identifiers to maintain separation across trunk links.
+	    - **VLAN Tag Components**:
+			- **TPID**: Tag Protocol Identifier, fixed hexadecimal (81-00).
+			- **TCI**: Tag Control Information, includes a 12-bit VLAN ID and a 3-bit priority field.
+- **Diverse VLAN Definitions**:
+	- **MAC-Based VLANs**: Assign VLANs based on device MAC addresses.
+	- **Protocol-Based VLANs**: Define VLANs through network layer protocols like IPv4 or IPv6.
+	- **Global VLANs**: Potential for VLANs to span globally, connecting disparate LANs into a single VLAN network.

+__Standards and Future Directions__
+- **802.1Q Standard**: Provides detailed protocols for VLAN tagging and management.
+- **Evolutionary Potential**: Continuous improvement in VLAN technology, aiming to simplify network management and enhance security and performance across institutional LANs.